revaturelabs/interviewquestions/InterviewSpecificQuestions/Java Automation/testing-fundamentals-IS.md

 ---

-37. Provide the key difference between the Priority and Severity of Defects in Software Testing?
+37.Provide the key difference between the Priority and Severity of Defects in Software Testing?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)